-Today developers have a plethora of choices when it comes to development tools.
+Today developers have a plethora of choices when it comes to development tools and development accelerators.
 But this also poses a huge risk on the project as choosing the right tool becomes an important decision that can have a huge impact on the outcome of the project.

 What options do developers have?

 Development tools can be broadly classified as “Development Accelerators” and “Rapid Application Development(RAD)”.
 Let’s first understand the definition of these categories.

 Development Accelerators: These are the set of tools that are very loosely coupled with each other.
 The philosophical idea behind this category is to provide all the options in front of the technical team and let them choose what works best for the given requirements.

 RAD: RAD set of tools provide very sophisticated but pre-defined methods of how to develop a solution.
 This approach does not believe in leaving the choice of decision making to the technical team rather it dictates on how to get something done.